-This process leads to the disease sequelae of platelet aggregation and thus thrombocytopenia and procoagulant product which can lead to thrombosis.
+This process leads to a disease sequelae of platelet aggregation, thrombocytopenia and increasingly more procoagulant leading to thrombosis.

-Heparin-Platelet Factor 4-antibody complex bound to platelets results in platelet aggregation, subsequent removal from circulation and thus thrombocytopenia.
+Heparin-Platelet Factor 4-antibody complex bound to platelets results in platelet aggregation and less available circulating platelets, creating thrombocytopenia.

 The platelet aggregation also results in the release of procoagulants which can cause thrombosis.

 Platelets fall by >50%; however, the platelet count is usually still >20,000 platelets.

 The Serotonin Release Assay (SRA) is the gold standard.
 The diagnosis of HIT is confirmed if high serotonin release occurs marking greater platelet activation.
 A CBC is always performed to determine the degree of thrombocytopenia.

 Heparin must be stopped immediately and a direct thrombin inhibitor, such as FDA approved argatroban or bivalrudin, is started.
 Other important agents to consider using include fondaparinux, danaparoid and apixaban/rivaroxaban.